NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

   * User can make selection: generate the RTSP video stream,  display the bounding box of object detection on screen, or save as a encoded H264 video file

+# How to Install VLC Media Player and to do Setting in VLC to View the RTSP Stream

+  * In order to view the RTSP video stream on the RTSP port, one need to install the VLC with following command

+    sudo apt install vlc qtwayland5

+  * In the VLC, go to Media -> Open Network Stream and set the address rtsp://localhost:5001/ds-out-avc as example